x-atlas-consortia/hs-ontology-api/README.md

 2. Requests in Postman
 3. A Python script using **Requests** or **pytest**
 4. Executing directly in the browser.
 This method is suitable for GET endpoints.

+# Adding new endpoints
+Each endpoint in hs-ontology-api involves:
+- One or more functions in the **_functional script_** (**neo4j_logic.py**).
+The usual use case is a parameterized function that prepares a Cypher query against the target neo4j instance.
+- a **_controller_** script in the __routes__ path that registers a BluePrint route in Flask and links a route to a function in the functional script.
+- a **model** script in the __models__ path that describes the class that corresponds to the response of the endpoint.

+# Updating SmartAPI documentation
+To add the specification for a new endpoint to the SmartAPI documentation for hs-ontology-api, update the file **hs-ontology-api-spec.yaml**.

+hs-ontology-api-spec.yaml conforms to [Swagger OpenAPI](https://swagger.io/specification/) format.